Seanman519/Pr0grammerz_HUT/README.md

 # Pr0grammerz_HUT
-Multi-purpose website that aids those who want to learn to code.
+Multi-purpose website that will aid those that want to learn to code.